WurthElektronik/Calypso-IoT-PnP-Design-Kit/README.md

 **3. Upload Root Certificate to IoT Central –** Once a new enrollment group is created, the root certificate in .pem format needs to be added to the group.

-**4. Import IoT design kit into application -** The device template published for the Calypso Azure IoT design kit in Microsoft’s list of Plug and Play devices can be used, or any other template.
-After this, the IoT platform is ready to authenticate and automatically detect the devices of type "Calypso Azure IoT design kit"
+**4. Import IoT design kit into application -** The device template published for the Calypso IoT design kit in Microsoft’s list of Plug and Play devices can be used, or any other template.
+After this, the IoT platform is ready to authenticate and automatically detect the devices of type "Calypso IoT design kit"

 **5. Configure the device –** A one-time configuration of the kit is done which enables connection to the desired Wi-Fi network and the previously created IoT central application.
 Connect to calypso device in access point mode and navigate to calypso.net/azure.html.
 There, upload the certificates created in the WE Certificate Generator tool.